Numerical quadrature in the Brillouin zone for periodic Schrodinger operators: Numerical results

 In Figure~\ref{fig:interppath} we plot the errors between the exact and approximate energies $\left| E - E^{L,p,q} \right|$ as a function of $L$ using the same interpolation schemes as described above.

 The different errors for case 2 seem to decay at a rate similar to that in case 1.
 We attribute this to the relatively mild singularity of this case.
-Case 3 however displays a very different behavior: the convergence is more erratic, and all methods seem to perform similarly.
+Case 3 however displays a very different behavior, the results depending on the position of the Dirac points $\bK$ and $\bK'$ on the grid and therefore displaying an oscillating pattern.